HackXIt/project_hospital-simulator/README.md

  - Eva Grabler
  - Nikolaus Rieder

+ # Development process

+ For our project we focused on a V-Model Development-process.

+ We began by defining our Requirements and worked towards defining how we will structurize the data used throughout the program.
+ Then we handed out tasks to each team-member to implement basic functions, which will create/manipulate/free those data structures.

+ After the foundation in the codebase was set, we continued adding necessary functions & features to suffice our requirements.

+ Before we had a user-interface we wrote functional tests in C (basically main files executing our functions) to find problems early on.

+ One of the biggest hurdles was the implementation of the graphical User-Interface.

+ The main focus for the team was stability, once we had a working graphical application.
+So we started working on the unit-tests, which test our main project sources. (`persons.c` & `seat_rows.c`)

+ We struggled to write unit-tests for the GUI and in the end gave up on doing so, because it didn't seam feasable with the GTest Framework.

+ Once we came to this point, we started documenting our functions using doxygen and prepared for finalization of the project.

 # Project Structure

 Inside the Project, there's a folder structure, which contains various files as described below: